Alumni of EYT

 Since leaving EYT, Tom attended Guildford School of Acting, where he graduated with a degree in Acting and Music.

 He is now a professional actor and musician in the UK.

 Andrew played Dracula in EYT's production of The Dracula Spectacula, and was part of EYT's 2012 production of Bassett at FEATlets (Festival), which won The Adjudicator's Award that year.

 He studied Acting as a foundation in Reading, before going on to study for his degree in Acting at ArtsEd in London.

-He is now working as an professional actor in London, having had roles in several short films, and a small role in the latest Mission: Impossible film.
+He is now working as an professional actor, having had roles in several short films, and a small role in the latest Mission: Impossible film.

 Seb was pretty shy when he joined us at the age of 11, but by the time he left us 5 years later, he had blossomed into a confident young man with an almost nerdy love of music!